ayan-kohli/lexeis-scripts/README.md

-Public lemmatizers scripts from my work with the Lexeis Project over Summer 2025
+Public lemmatizer, XML tagging, and HTML parsing scripts from my work with the Lexeis Project over Summer 2025